lkk688/AIsensing/sdradi/sdr.md

 # SDR Device Access

+## SSH Access
-Using POE to power the Mobile Node, connect the device via host device in the same network:
+Using POE to power the Mobile Node, i.e., connect the POE cable to the Raspberry Pi Ethernet port with POE hat.
+The SDR radio is connected to the Raspberry Pi via USB; the Raspberry Pi itself will be served as the analog phaser.
+The POE will provide all the power to these devices.
+We can connect to the Mobile Node (i.e., Raspberry Pi) via host device (Mac, Linux or Windows) in the same network:

 ```bash
 sudo apt install nmap